LoRaWAN Gateway Placement for Network Planning Using Ray Tracing-Based Channel Models

 Regarding the constraints, the objective function defined in Eq.~(\ref{eq: objective_function}) is subject to a received power constraint at the \ac{ED}.
 In this work, we assume that the received power $\alpha$ is equal to the path gain ($\alpha = \mathcal{G}$), since the transmit power is set to zero \si{dBm} in the data provided by our framework.
 Thereby, this constraint ensures that communication between an \ac{ED} and a \ac{GW} occurs only when the received power $\alpha$ at the \ac{ED} exceeds a given threshold $\rho$ in \si{dBm}.
-Assuming that we have precomputed whether the $d$-th \ac{ED} is covered by any \ac{GW}, we denote this by a binary parameter $\beta_d^p$, where $\beta_d^p = 0$ indicates that the $d$-th \ac{ED} is not covered ($\alpha < \rho$) by the \ac{GW} in the $p$-th position, and $\beta_d^p = 1$ indicates that the \ac{ED} is covered ($\alpha \ge \rho$) by the \ac{GW} at the $p$-th position.
-We then define a set of multiple coverage constraints as follows:
+We assume that we have precomputed whether the $d$-th \ac{ED} is covered by any \ac{GW}.
+In this sense, this computation assumes that we can calculate the received power for each \ac{ED} once a \ac{GW} position is defined by using the \ac{RT} simulator or through the simulation with site-independent channels using ns-3.
+Thus, for every possible \ac{GW} location, we can determine in advance whether a given \ac{ED} is covered.
+With this information, we define the variable $\beta^p_d$, which indicates the coverage of the $d$-th \ac{ED} by the $p$-th \ac{GW}, where $\beta_d^p = 0$ indicates that the $d$-th \ac{ED} is not covered ($\alpha < \rho$) by the \ac{GW} in the $p$-th position, and $\beta_d^p = 1$ indicates that the \ac{ED} is covered ($\alpha \ge \rho$) by the \ac{GW} at the $p$-th position.
+With this precomputed \ac{ED} coverage information, we then define a set of multiple coverage constraints as follows:

-\section{Experiments}
+With this standard binary optimization model, we aim to highlight the impact of the channel model on network planning outcomes under controlled and reproducible conditions, with the objective of demonstrating in the next section, devoted to the proposed experiments, that even with only a small set of constraints, the optimal solution can change abruptly in terms of the number of \acp{GW}, the position of each \ac{GW}, and, as a consequence, negatively overestimate the performance of high-level metrics such as \ac{PDR}.

+\section{EXPERIMENTS}